 Employee surveys are an extremely useful tool to gather information and data from your workforce.
 You can use them to gain insights that you wouldn’t otherwise have about your organization from the people who are at the coal-face.

 This information can be used to make organizational improvements, ensure safety, boost productivity and profits, and understand things like employee morale and engagement.
-If you have an anonymous employee survey tool, you’ll get even more valuable information as people will be more inclined to give honest and candid feedback.
+If you use anonymous employee survey tools, you’ll get even more valuable information as people will be more inclined to give honest and candid feedback.

 Table of contents

 Why do you need an anonymous employee survey?

 To get meaningful and useful data from your employees, providing an anonymous survey will increase the likelihood of gathering information that you can benefit from.